shaunscott12/growattOpenhabConnector/readme.md

 Example docker launch following the build:
 `docker run --env-file ./envfile -p 5000:5000 -it gwdocker`

+Thanks to indykoning for the python code to connect to growatt servers https://github.com/indykoning/PyPi_GrowattServer

 Code to config the HTTP URL Thing in openhab:

 ```